viktor-skarlatov/file-api/README.md

 - Install python dependencies: `python -m pip install -r requirements.txt`
 - Run the migrations: `python manage.py migrate`
 - Seed databse with test users: `python manage.py seed_db` (available users are "user1" and "user2", password for both is "pass123")
-- Run the unit tests: `python manage.py test fileapi`
+- Run the tests: `python manage.py test fileapi.test_all`
 - Start the server: `python manage.py runserver`

 ### Frontend Setup
 - Inside the web folder run: `yarn install`
 - Run the tests: `yarn test`
-- Start the dev server: `yarn start`
+- Start the server: `yarn start`

+### Notes
+Please note that the api and web projects do not have extensive unit tests because this is a demo project.
+The tests that are added just showcase the way I write tests.